seanjosephjurgens/RVAT_PGSadjust/README.md

 The _BOLT-LMM_ directory contains bash scripts used for submission of BOLT-LMM analyses on the UKB DNAnexus RAP.

+The _PRScs_ directory contains general bash scripts to run the PRScs algorithm for construction of genome-wide polygenic scores, as applied in our study.

 ####################################################################################

 The summary statistics, including the PRS weights used in our study (and summary stats for all main GWAS and RVAS), have been submitted to the Cardiovascular Disease Knowledge Portal (https://cvd.hugeamp.org/downloads.html).
 We recommend trying out the out-of-sample PRS for some traits using SAIGE-GENE+; good traits to test include Height, LDL cholesterol and HDL cholesterol.